yongwuML/Advsal/README.md

 ## trainers
 The toolkit contains the implementation of the following methods.

+## Publication and citation

+SODGAN is proposed in our paper accepted by JVCIR 2020.
+Detailed explanation of our method can be found in the paper:

+Yong Wu, Zhi Liu, Xiaofei Zhou.

+The paper can be downloaded [here](https://doi.org/10.1016/j.jvcir.2020.102761).

 ### SODGAN

 Official implementation of the **SODGAN** network.
 SODGAN is two-stage training architecture, which can accelerate training speed.
 And it takes only 35 minutes to train on a Titan Xp GPU.
 Our model can detect salient objects better.